 Knightshayes' parkland and Impey woods

 Whilst visiting Knightshayes, don't forget to venture into the historic parkland and take in some of the glorious views.
-With acres of parkland and woodland, it's a great place for the whole family to explore with room to roam, dens to be built, ponds to peer into and plenty of hidden corners to discover.
+With acres of parkland and woodland, it's a great place for the whole family to explore with room to roam, ponds to peer into and plenty of hidden corners to discover.

 Let your wild side wander

 A working environment to this day, you can watch the farmers tending to their rare breeds of sheep, for the tree enthusiasts, there are many fine and ancient trees look out for, along with red deer, badgers and many different varieties of birds.

 Heathcoat Cricket Club